D3SXX/kaios-backup/README.md

 ## Notes

-- To export contacts to Google CSV and Outlook CSV formats just select "Export to CSV format" in the Export tab
+- To export contacts to Google CSV and Outlook CSV formats just select "Export to CSV format" in the Export tab and in the options menu select the desired format
 - Google and Outlook CSV Supports up to 2 different numbers, 1 address and 2 email addresses (Perhaps I will change it later to include more fields)
+- To active debug output press "#" once

 ## For the future (To-Do)